Neymar trains ahead of Brazil’s game in last 16 of World Cup

 The good news for the five-time champions came the same day left back Alex Telles and forward Gabriel Jesus were ruled out of the tournament because of injuries sustained in the 1-0 loss to Cameroon on Friday.

-Brazil team doctors did not immediately give an update on Neymar’s condition, or say if he would be available for the game against South Korea.
+Brazil team doctors didn’t immediately give an update on Neymar’s condition, or say if he would be available for the game against South Korea.

 Neymar had been looking well when he accompanied his teammates at Lusail Stadium on Friday.
 He walked without a limp and briefly played with the ball without any visible issues.
 He could be seen jogging across the field on his way to the locker room after the match was over.